Great Frisian War: History

-The attack on Emden
+Attack on Emden

 In East Frisia, where the war started, there had been a power struggle between the tom Brok and Abdena families for some time.
 Both families wanted sole rule in the region, and had already crossed swords in 1380, which resulted in the Battle of Loppersum which was won by the tom Brok family.
 After that, there were mutual attempts at reconciliation, interspersed with fierce confrontations, each ending with peace talks.
 Tensions arose again in August 1413, when pirates from Emden attacked Everd Idzinga's servants.
 Idzinga was an ally of Keno II tom Brok who took the matter seriously and presented it to the council of the city of Groningen.
 The council agreed with Keno and forced Hisko Abdena to compensate the damages.
 When the payment was not made in time, Keno found this dishonorable, so he attacked the town of Emden, which was the capital of the Abdena family.

 After a short-lived battle in East Frisia, Emden fell to Keno II tom Brok on 21 October 1413 and Hisko Abdena fled to the Ommelanden.
 When he arrived at the city of Groningen, it turned out to be strongly influenced by the van Bronkhorst and Onsta families, who were sympathetic to the Fetkeapers.
 The city council refused him entry.
 This aroused the ire of the local Skieringers.
 Led by Koppen Jarges, the city council was shoved aside and Hisko was allowed to enter the city.
 The Fetkeapers from Groningen and the Ommelanden sought refuge with Keno, who established himself as leader.

 There was a brief lull in the conflict.
 Open confrontation did not resume until the second half of the year 1415.
 During that time, the parties involved tried to inflict as much damage as possible on each other by means of piracy.
 In response, Okko II tom Brok had part of the Ommelanden flooded and the Skieringers under Koppen Jarges went on a rampage in the Ommelanden to pay for its defense.